SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 ENDCLASS.
 ```

-The actual implementation is done in local classes in the CCIMP include.
+The actual implementation is done in local classes in the CCIMP include (*Local Types* tab in ADT) of the behavior pool.
 There,
 two kinds of local classes are to be defined and implemented that are
 related to the RAP BO's runtime: one or more [handler
 classes](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabp_handler_class_glosry.htm "Glossary Entry")